newagehardcore/infocloud/README.md

 ```
 npm install
 ```
+3. Set up your API keys in the `.env` file (see API Keys Setup above)
-3. Start the development server:
+4. Start the development server:
 ```
 npm start
 ```